-Three musicians, Project: Music Heals Us, a film-maker, and several different Refugee Aid Organizations:
+Three musicians, Project: Music Heals Us, a film-maker, and numerous Refugee Aid Organizations:

 - Non-profit organization Project: Music Heals Us